smevirtual/smedfw-website/README.md

 All of the code in this repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 A copy of this license is included in the root of this repository.

+### SME Logos and Branding

+While this project is permissively licensed, the [SME](http://www.sme.org/) logos and brands which are part of this codebase are not.
+SME logo and brand usage is only allowed by the SME and authorized parties connected to the SME (e.g. like regional chapters).

+If you fork this project for use by your own website or web application, you must not use SME logos or brands inappropriately.
+Please see the [SME Branding Guidelines](http://www.sme.org/sme-logo/) for when a SME logo can be used and what conditions are attached to SME logos and brands.